sap-tutorials/Tutorials/tutorials/cp-mobile-cards-action/cp-mobile-cards-action.md

 ## Details
 ### You will learn
- - How to build a new version of an SAP Mobile Card
+ - How to deploy a new version of an SAP Mobile Card
  - How to implement actions within an SAP Mobile Card
  - How to take an end user's input within an SAP Mobile Card
  - How SAP Mobile Card can be used for Approval workflows